 (s) credit information

-(t) criminal record as well as other disciplinary action and history
+(t) police checks and criminal record as well as other disciplinary action and history

 (u) passport and visa details